Homemade almond milk is easier than you think. Here are 3 techniques to learn how to make almond milk that’s clean, flavorful and creamy.

 You can enjoy your homemade milk just as it is: pure almonds and water.
 Or you can add a little love to take it to a whole new level.
 I like to do a lil’ sea salt and vanilla extract as well as maple syrup.
 My kids are much happier drinking it when I add these flavors and natural sweeteners.

-- Add a pinch of sea salt to the almond milk (you can do this while blending or afterwards)
+Step 1: Add a pinch of sea salt to the milk (you can do this while blending or afterwards)

-- Pouring through a funnel is sometimes the easiest way to not spill any of the homemade almond milk.
+Step 4: Pouring through a funnel is sometimes the easiest way to not spill.

 How to Make Almond Milk with Almond Cow— #2

-Tip: When making homemade almond milk in the Almond Cow, I strongly suggest soaking the almonds overnight to get them creamier.
+Pro Tip: When using the Almond Cow, I strongly suggest soaking the nuts overnight to get them creamier.

 Joi Nutbase has taken almonds and blended them into a paste.
 This paste is 100% almond— nothing else.
 Plus, they are using the entire nut (so also zero-waste), and it has a shelf life of 18 months… with no additives what-so-ever.
 To make 1 cup of almond milk, just add 1 tablespoon of Almond Joi paste to 1 cup of filtered water, and blend for 30 seconds.
 That’s literally it!